opensource-opentype/features/harfbuzz-feature-map.md

 The first thing to note is that the AAT codes tend to be more granular.
-So, for example, the `c2sc` OpenType feature, which means "captials to small caps," maps to a set of two AAT selectors taken
+So, for example, the `c2sc` OpenType feature, which means "capitals to small caps," maps to a set of two AAT selectors taken
 together: `kUpperCaseSmallCapsSelector` + `kDefaultUpperCaseSelector`.

 The other thing to note is that there are several AAT codes not currently supported in this mapping.
-Excluding deprecated code and the codes that are exlcusively tied to script-shaping features, they are:
+Excluding deprecated code and the codes that are exclusively tied to script-shaping features, they are:

 - `kRequiredLigaturesOnSelector`	Required Ligatures
 - `kRebusPicturesOnSelector`	Rebus Pictures